2024 Benefits

-- Slight increases to dental and vision gold plans and significant decreases to dental and vision blue plans.
+- Slight premium increase of 1.98% to dental gold and blue plans.

 - Flexible Spending Accounts will be allowed to carry-over up to the IRS maximum into the next plan year.